Medically reviewed by Drugs.com. Last updated on Feb 5, 2019.

 • Administration: Dosing schedules vary by indication; some treatment regimens are continuous daily dosing; other treatment schedules are daily dosing for 4 weeks of a 6-week cycle (4 weeks on, 2 weeks off).

-LVEF, baseline (and periodic with cardiac risk factors), ECG (12-lead; baseline and periodic), blood pressure; adrenal function CBC with differential and platelets (prior to each treatment cycle), liver function tests (baseline, with each cycle and if clinically indicated), serum chemistries including magnesium, phosphate, and potassium (prior to each treatment cycle), blood glucose levels (regularly during and following discontinuation of treatment), urinalysis (for proteinuria development or worsening); consider dental exam prior to treatment initiation; symptoms of hypothyroidism, hyperthyroidism, or thyroiditis; signs/symptoms of hypoglycemia
+CBC with differential and platelets (prior to each treatment cycle and if indicated during treatment), liver function tests (baseline, with each cycle and if clinically indicated), serum chemistries including magnesium, phosphate, calcium, and potassium (prior to each treatment cycle), blood glucose levels (regularly during and following discontinuation of treatment), urinalysis (for proteinuria development or worsening); pregnancy test (prior to treatment in females of reproductive potential); LVEF at baseline (and periodic with cardiac risk factors), consider ECG (12-lead; baseline and periodic), monitor blood pressure routinely (Armenian 2017); monitor for signs/symptoms of HF during treatment; consider periodic LVEF evaluations; consider dental exam prior to treatment initiation; monitor for symptoms of hypothyroidism, hyperthyroidism, or thyroiditis; signs/symptoms of bleeding/hemorrhage, hypoglycemia, dermatologic toxicity.
+Monitor adherence.

 Thyroid function testing (Hamnvik, 2011):